What Goes Into an Appraisal?

 Paired Sales Analysis

-• Say, for example, the comparable has a fireplace and the subject does not, the appraiser may deduct the value of a fireplace from the sales price of the comparable.
+• For example, if the comparable property has an irrigation system and the subject does not, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.

-• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• If the subject property has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Valuation Using the Income Approach